-(4) Directors who are currently members of the Corporation's Compensation and HR Committee.
-Mr. McNeill is the Chair.

-(5) Includes 6,000 Common Shares registered in the name of Eldon R. Smith & Associates Ltd.

-(6) These Common Shares are registered jointly with Mr. Zuerblis' spouse.
+- (4) Directors who are currently members of the Corporation's Compensation and HR Committee.
+Mr. McNeill is the Chair. - (5) Includes 6,000 Common Shares registered in the name of Eldon R. Smith & Associates Ltd. - (6) Includes 25,000 Common Shares registered jointly with Mr. Zuerblis' spouse.